fionashenbayh/digital_dictatorship/resources.md

 [The Digital Society Project](http://digitalsocietyproject.org/){: .btn }

-Data describing the intersection between politics and social media around the world (2000 to 2020), covering topics such as online censorship, polarization and politicization of social media, misinformation campaigns, coordinated information operations, and foreign influence in and monitoring of domestic politics.
+Politics and social media data, covering topics such as online censorship, polarization and politicization of social media, misinformation campaigns, coordinated information operations, and foreign influence in and monitoring of domestic politics.

 [The Manifesto Project](https://manifesto-project.wzb.eu/){: .btn }